Complete Streets & Main Street Highway Program

 NEW RTPO TAC members, you have the opportunity to review the draft 12 city maps that have been compiled, identifying the Main Street segments for potential grant funding through this upcoming program.

-Please take a look at this material and let us know if you have suggestions with respect to selection of highway segments (marked as green).
+Please take a look at this material and let us know if you have suggestions with respect to selection of highway segments.
+Segments are marked as green on each map.